sgotenks/da-citisignal/README.md

 1. Add your Adobe Commerce SaaS configuration in the `configs.xlsx` sheet in your content repository.
 1. Install all dependencies using `npm i`.
 1. Start AEM Proxy: `npm run up` (opens your browser at `http://localhost:3000`)
-1. Open the `citisignal` directory in your favourite IDE and start coding :)
+1. Open the `da-citisignal` directory in your favourite IDE and start coding :)

 ## Changelog